Tropes For Dummies

 - Rose also mentions getting Knitting for Assholes after getting her yarn and knitting needles from John as a birthday gift.

-- In The Order of the Stick, Vaarsuvius is looking for a way to regain spellcasting power without sleeping, due to a recurring nightmare.
-The rules of the OOTS universe says a spellcaster needs to rest rather than sleep to regain spells, so Vaarsuvius needs something not mentally taxing that would still help his/her ongoing research into finding Haley.
+- Vaarsuvius is looking for a way to regain spellcasting power without sleeping, due to a recurring nightmare.
+The rules of this D&D-based universe says a spellcaster needs to rest rather than sleep to regain spells, so Vaarsuvius needs something not mentally taxing that would still help his/her ongoing research into finding Haley.
 Finding Plot Holes for Dummies does the trick.

 - Also, Xykon's line from Start of Darkness: "This magic is in my bones, not cribbed off of Magic for Dummies."

 - 8-Bit Theater has Necromantic Arts for Dummies.

 - Slackerz has a great example.
 One of the characters attempted to program his own game called Matt's Kickass Game for Winners (a reference to Strong Bad's Cool Game for Attractive People) However, he knows absolutely nothing about programming.
 So he consults a regular programming book, a For Dummies book, and a book called Grover's Magical C++ Garden.
 (He even denounces that as too difficult.)